 The actual date of Jesus' birthday had long been forgotten when some of the early Church leaders advocated that his birth be celebrated:

 - Clement of Alexandria (c.150-c.215) noted that others had suggested APR-18, APR-19 and MAY-28.
 He preferred MAY-20.

 - Hippolytus (c.170-c.236) suggested JAN-02.

 - About 220 CE, Turtullian declared that Jesus died on MAR-25 of the year 29 CE.
 This led to the widespread belief that Jesus was born on or about the same date about three decades earlier.
 This came from the Jewish belief at the time that prophets died at an "integral age" -- either an anniversary of their birth or of their conception.
 4

 - In 221 CE, Sextus Julius Africanus' book Chronographiai suggested that DEC-25 was Jesus' birthday.
-He based the estimate on the nominal length of human pregnancy of nine months, starting with conception on the Festival of the Annunciation.
+He based the estimate on the nominal length of human pregnancy of nine months, using the the Festival of the Annunciation as a starting point.

 - Others preferred NOV-17, NOV-20, or MAR-25.
 Even the nominal date of the Spring Equinox, MAR-21, was suggested because that was believed to be the date when God created the Sun.
 Jesus was often identified with the Sun by the early Christian church.

 However, Origen (c.185-c.254) taught that the religious celebration of birthdays belonged to the worship of Pagan gods, and should be rejected by Christians.
 He believed that only sinners, not saints, celebrated their birthdays.
 4

 Elesha Coffman, the Christian History editor for Christianity Today, suggests that the decision of DEC-25 for Jesus' birthday was made as early as 273 CE.
 This was two generations before Emperor Constantine recognized Christianity as a legal religion by Edict of Milan.
 At the time, various religions in the Roman Empire had celebrations at this time as noted above, while other religions observed the Winter Solstice itself.

 Saturnalia (the Festival of Saturn) was celebrated from DEC-17 to 23 throughout the